Are Contacts Safe

 Often, a child's success in wearing contacts depends on how motivated he or she is to wear them.
 Even if you wear contact lenses yourself, don't assume your child wants to wear contacts.
 Some children are perfectly happy wearing eyeglasses and may not have an interest in contacts until they are young adults, if at all.

-Also, 83 percent of children ages 8 to 12 in the CLIP study said contact lenses were easy to take care of, and 92 percent chose to continue wearing contacts.
+Also, 83 percent of children ages 8 to 12 in the CLIP study said contact lenses were easy to take care of, and 92 percent chose to continue wearing contacts at the conclusion of the study.

-Proponents of contact lenses for children also point out that kids who wear contact lenses that block the sun's ultraviolet (UV) rays may have a significantly lower lifetime exposure to UV radiation, which has been associated with eye problems such as cataracts and macular degeneration later in life.
+Proponents of contact lenses for children also point out that kids who wear contact lenses that block the sun's ultraviolet (UV) rays may have a significantly lower lifetime exposure to UV radiation, which has been associated with eye problems such as cataracts and macular degeneration.
 So wearing contact lenses at an early age may help prevent certain eye problems later in life.